TESS observations of the WASP-121 b phase curve: Results

-The radiative transfer modeling also allows us to constrain the pressure-dependent temperature profile of the atmosphere, abundances of chemical species and the contribution function of TESS.
+The radiative transfer modeling also allows us to constrain the pressure-dependent temperature profile of the atmosphere, abundances of chemical species and the contribution function of \textit{TESS}.
 In Figure~\ref{figr:ptem}, we present the pressure-temperature profile.
-In \citep{Evans+2019} the atmospheric temperature was found to vary from 2500 K up to 2800 K from 30 mbar down to 5 mbar pressure.
+In \citep{Mikal-Evans+2019} the atmospheric temperature was found to vary from 2500 K up to 2800 K from 30 mbar down to 5 mbar pressure.
 We find that the top of WASP-121\,b's atmosphere is hotter than previously thought and rises well above 3000 K.

 The informativeness about the atmosphere of a given passband is encapsulated in a \emph{contribution function}.
 This function indicates how much flux a particular wavelength interval contributes to each horizontal slice of the atmosphere.
-We note that the TESS data, being bluer than other available data on the system, probe relatively higher altitudes, and thus has more constraining power on the temperature inversion.

 We show in Figure~\ref{figr:csec} the abundance-weighted cross section of important species.
-We find that H$^-$, TiO and VO have the highest contribution to the opacity in the TESS passband at chemical equilibrium.
-The arrival of the TESS data raises their abundance-weighted cross section by roughly an order of magnitude and results in a dayside atmosphere with a much more pronounced temperature inversion.
+We find that H$^-$, TiO and VO have the highest contribution to the opacity in the \textit{TESS} passband at chemical equilibrium.
+The arrival of the \textit{TESS} data raises their abundance-weighted cross section by roughly an order of magnitude and results in a dayside atmosphere with a much more pronounced temperature inversion.